silently/aladdin.js/README.md

 Aladdin's lamp is your **a**synchronous and **l**igthweight **a**sset **m**anager **p**al.

 You request images (requests are queued) and then rub the lamp (downloads start).
-When all downloads in the queue are completed,your vows are fulfilled and you get notified:
+When all downloads in the queue are completed, your vows are fulfilled and you get notified:

     var lamp = new Aladdin.Lamp();
     lamp.request('/img/genius-memories.png');